 On November 5, 2013, the Corporation issued fixed rate senior unsecured notes in the aggregate principal amount of \$400.0 million (the "3.095% Fixed Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The 3.095% Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity on November 5, 2018.
-As at April 30, 2017, the carrying value of the 3.095% Fixed Rate Notes was \$405.2 million.
+As at July 30, 2017, the carrying value of the 3.095% Fixed Rate Notes was \$402.2 million.

 On May 16, 2014, the Corporation issued floating rate senior unsecured notes in the aggregate principal amount of \$150.0 million (the "Original Series 1 Floating Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes in the aggregate principal amount of \$125.0 million (the "Additional Series 1 Floating Rate Notes", and collectively with the Original Series 1 Floating Rate Notes, the "Series 1 Floating Rate Notes") on the same basis as the Original Series 1 Floating Rate Notes.
-The Series 1 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 54 basis points (or 0.54%), set quarterly on the 16th day of May, August, November and February of each year.
-Interest is payable in cash quarterly, in arrears, on the 16th day of May, August, November and February of each year until maturity on May 16, 2017.
-As at April 30, 2017, the carrying value of the Series 1 Floating Rate Notes was \$275.4 million.
+On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes in the aggregate principal amount of \$125.0 million (the "Additional Series 1 Floating Rate Notes", and collectively with the Original Series 1 Floating Rate Notes, the "Series 1 Floating Rate Notes") on the same basis as the Original Series 1 Floating Rate Notes, all maturing on May 16, 2017.
 On May 16, 2017, the Corporation repaid the principal and all accrued and unpaid interest on the Series 1 Floating Rate Notes.

 On July 22, 2016, the Corporation issued fixed rate senior unsecured notes in the aggregate principal amount of \$525.0 million (the "2.337% Fixed Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The 2.337% Fixed Rate Notes bear interest at a rate of 2.337% per annum, payable in equal semi-annual instalments, in arrears, on January 22 and July 22 of each year until maturity on July 22, 2021.
-As at April 30, 2017, the carrying value of the 2.337% Fixed Rate Notes was \$526.4 million.
+As at July 30, 2017, the carrying value of the 2.337% Fixed Rate Notes was \$523.4 million.

 On March 16, 2017, the Corporation issued series 2 floating rate senior unsecured in the aggregate principal amount of \$225.0 million (the "Original Series 2 Floating Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The Original Series 2 Floating Rate Notes bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 59 basis points (or 0.59%), set quarterly on the 16th day of March, June, September and December of each year.
-Interest is payable in cash quarterly, in arrears, over the 3-year term on the 16th day of March, June, September and December of each year until maturity on March 16, 2020.
-As at April 30, 2017, the carrying value of the Original Series 2 Floating Rate Notes was \$224.6 million.
+Interest is payable in cash quarterly, in arrears, on the 16th day of March, June, September and December of each year until maturity on March 16, 2020.